 This method uses historical data to predict future patterns.
 It is useful when there are clear trends in the data, but it can be inaccurate if there are no clear trends or if too many variables affect the data.

 Market research involves collecting what customers think about current products and services.
-It can be done through surveys or focus groups, which allow companies to get customer feedback to improve their products and services based on consumer needs and wants.
+It can be done through surveys or focus groups, which allow companies to get customer feedback so they can improve their products and services based on consumer needs and wants.

 This method is used by experts in a particular field who will provide their prediction on what might happen next.
 It works well for industries with little or no data available for analysis.

-You can better view your company's financial health by combining expense management software with business forecasting tools.
+By combining expense management software with business forecasting tools, you can better view your company's financial health.
 Expense management software allows you to track your spending and create a budget tailored to your needs.

 Benefits of integrating expense management software with business forecasting tools: